 Migraines

 Migraines are a severe type of headache that can cause incredibly painful and uncomfortable symptoms.
 Some of the first signs of a migraine may include increased sensitivity to loud noises and bright lights.
 You may also experience pain that gets worse and becomes increasingly debilitating over time.
 A migraine can cause pain on one or both sides of your head, including behind your eyebrows.
-People who have migraines may also have symptoms including nausea, irritability, dizziness, and pain that gets worse with certain movements.
+People who have migraines may also have symptoms, including nausea, irritability, dizziness, and pain that gets worse with certain movements.

 Tension Headaches

 Tension headaches can feel like you have a band wrapped around your head.
 Stress in your life can cause you to tense your muscles, and a buildup of that tension can result in painful headaches.
 Tension headaches can also be accompanied by pain in your neck and shoulders, along with stiff and sore muscles.
+Tension headaches are one of the most common types of headaches, and their frequent occurrence can significantly impact a person’s quality of life.

 Cluster Headaches